-Before issuing an award, the Office of Financial Aid will review the applicant's eligibility based on the student's academic performance at the end of each semester.
-Students who have not met the minimum standards of satisfactory academic progress will be placed on "financial aid warning" for one semester.
-Failure to meet the requirements of satisfactory academic progress during the warning period will result in the student being suspended from receiving additional federal student aid funding (including federal loans).
+Before issuing an award, the Director of Law Student Financial Services will review the applicant's eligibility based on the student's academic performance at the end of each school year (Spring semester).
+Students who have not met the minimum standards of satisfactory academic progress will be placed on Financial Aid Suspension.
+Students placed on Financial Aid Suspension will not be eligible to receive additional federal student aid funding (including federal loans).